machenmusik/LaunchOculusBrowser/README.md

 and the Oculus Browser will launch once you enter VR, opening the first URI found in the shared text.

+### Privacy

+As can be seen from a cursory inspection of the brief source code, Launch Oculus Browser does not store any data.

 Enjoy!
 -M